tendermint/fundraising/x/fundraising/spec/02_state.md

 	PayingCoinDenom       string            // the denom that the auctioneer receives to raise funds VestingReserveAddress string            // the reserve account that releases the accumulated paying coins based on the schedules
-	VestingSchedules      []VestingSchedule // the vesting schedules for the auction RemainingSellingCoin  sdk.Coin          // the remaining amount of coin to sell StartTime             time.Time         // the start time of the auction EndTimes              []time.Time       // the end times of the auction; it is an array since extended round(s) can occur Status                AuctionStatus     // the auction status
+	VestingSchedules      []VestingSchedule // the vesting schedules for the auction StartTime             time.Time         // the start time of the auction EndTimes              []time.Time       // the end times of the auction; it is an array since extended round(s) can occur Status                AuctionStatus     // the auction status